top of page

-This post highlights some of the most dramatic recent findings about essential functions of sleep that influence our choices and behavior when we miss important stages of sleep.
+This post highlights some of the most dramatic recent findings about essential functions of sleep that influence our choices and behavior.
+These include:

 Choices, Patience & Perception